-Outside Director, Sumitomo Dainippon Pharma Co., Ltd. (expected to assume the position on June 20, 2019)
+Member, Board of Directors (Outside), Sumitomo Dainippon Pharma Co., Ltd.

-Outside Director, Tokio Marine Holdings, Inc. (expected to assume the position on June 24, 2019)
+Outside Director, Tokio Marine Holdings, Inc.

-Mr. Nobuhiro Endo has been put forth as a candidate for Outside Director due to his capacity to identify with the Company's corporate philosophy and social mission, as well as his abundant experience and insight in corporate management and system networks, which can be expected to be reflected in the management of the Company.
+Mr. Endo Nobuhiro has been put forth as a candidate for Outside Director due to his capacity to identify with the Company's corporate philosophy and social mission, as well as his abundant experience and insight in corporate management and system networks, which can be expected to be reflected in the management of the Company.

-Hitoshi Ogita
+Ogita Hitoshi